 In this article, Toptal freelance designer Alex Gurevich takes a closer look at the Sketch vs. Photoshop dilemma, explaining which has the advantage from a variety of perspectives.Continue reading →

 Strategic Design Thinking questions the role of design as a discipline, suggesting that it can offer more than the crafting of products and artifacts.
-In this article, freelance designer Kent Mundle shows us how designers can better communicate their abilities and establish a vocabulary to increase the potential value of their projects for themselves and their clients.Continue reading →
+Designer Kent Mundle outlines how designers can better communicate their abilities and establish a vocabulary to increase the potential value of their projects for clients.Continue reading →

 In this article, Freelance Designer Kent Mundle examines the basics of good design: hierarchy, shapes, sizes, and colors.
 The foundational rules of visual perception are critical for any graphic design, as they instruct how information with embedded meaning is conveyed as quickly as possible.

 However, these rules were founded in print and have yet to be redefined for digital media.
 There has yet to be a sort of digital Bauhaus school to set these new principles.
 The rules of hierarchy and composition are not just dated, they break down in web interfaces.Continue reading →